 Phil at the safety hub. over 5 years ago

 I think September/October/November are the most beautiful months of the year.
 Especially in Queensland.
 It's also warm but not the extreme heat and humidity that comes later.
 To suggest a city to visit is like asking if you want to go to London, Rome, Paris or New York.
 They are all so different and also a long way apart.
 I'm a Queenslander and a Brisbane fan (see www.brismania.com) but Sydney is great if you want to do the "Australian" tourist thing.
 Perth is isolated, Darwin is hot, Melbourne is cosmopolitan, Adelaide is quiet and near the Barossa wineries.
 Brisbane also has fabulous beaches and hour north and south.
-It depends what you are looking for. almost 5 years ago
+It depends what you are looking for. over 5 years ago

 You cant miss Sydney on your itinerary!
 Iconic harbour and Opera House.
 Gorgeous botanical gardens, Paddington Saturday market is great, market on the Rocks, walk the harbour bridge to the North Sydney with great views overlooking Circular Quay.
-Walk everywhere-Sydney is a great walking city. almost 5 years ago
+Walk everywhere-Sydney is a great walking city. over 5 years ago